-- a.
-If an award individual fails to submit a MWBE Utilization Plan; - b.
-If an award individual fails to submit a written remedy to a notice of deficiency; - c.
-If an award individual fails to submit a request for waiver; or, - d.
-If NYS OMH determines that the award individual has failed to document good faith efforts
+- i.
+If an award recipient fails to submit a MWBE Utilization Plan; - ii.
+If an award recipient fails to submit a written remedy to a notice of deficiency; - iii.
+If an award recipient fails to submit a request for waiver; or, - iv.
+If OMH determines that the award recipient has failed to document good faith efforts

-The award individual will be required to attempt to utilize, in good faith, any MBE or WBE identified within its MWBE Utilization Plan, during the performance of the project.
+The award recipient will be required to attempt to utilize, in good faith, any MBE or WBE identified within its MWBE Utilization Plan, during the performance of the project.
 Requests for a partial or total waiver of established goal requirements may be made at any time during the term of the project, but must be made no later than prior to the submission of a request for final payment under the grant disbursement agreement.

-Each award individual will be required to submit a Quarterly MWBE Contractor Compliance & Payment Report to NYS OMH over the term of the project, in such form and at such time as NYS OMH shall require, documenting the progress made toward achievement of the MWBE goals established for the project.
+Each award recipient will be required to submit a Quarterly MWBE Contractor Compliance & Payment Report to OMH over the term of the project, in such form and at such time as OMH shall require, documenting the progress made toward achievement of the MWBE goals established for the project.